siddg97/project-rook/README.md

    GEMINI_KEY=<Google Gemini API Key>
    ```
 4. Create a `firebase_credentials.json` file with a private key generated from Firebase console
+5. Setup authentication for Cloud Vision API by following: https://cloud.google.com/vision/docs/libraries#authentication
+   - This will require you to install `gcloud` CLI and generate a credential file for ADC to use on any services that require credentials from ADC.
+Cloud Vision API is one such service.
+The credential file generation will require you to login to the GCP hackathon shared account and select the hackathon project id.
 5. Run the Go server:
    ```bash
    go run .